 A few Examples of Rules in Outlook 365 Web

 Below are some of the basic problems every Outlook user faces (either using Outlook 365/web): The rule function walks you through that problem, even if you are standing in a dark room.

-- Tons of marketing emails, newsletter subscriptions, sale emails, and many more related to it hit your inbox daily, how do rules work for you, instead of deleting or getting rid of them, you can easily shift those emails into the misc. folder, which later filtered or entertain accordingly.
+- Tons of marketing emails, newsletter subscriptions, sale emails, and many more related to it hit your inbox daily, how do rules work for you, instead of deleting or getting rid of them, you can easily shift those emails into the misc. folder, which is later filtered or entertained accordingly.

 - You can color categorize your incoming emails, set the color from specific email addresses, and shift the emails into a folder.

 Outlook 365 web is quite simple as compared to the Outlook application.
 Using Outlook without rules